 What I teach:

 My lessons have a largely classical focus.
-Beginning students start out with a method book, and as they progress I transition them to canonical repertoire with pieces by Bach, Telemann, Mozart, Haydn, Beethoven, Schumann, Kabalevsky, Bartok, and other big names, as well as music by contemporary pedagogical composers in classical, jazz, and pop styles.
-Students are welcome to introduce whatever music they'd like in addition to what I assign them.
-If they have something special in mind that they'd like to play, I'm always happy to try to find it—and if I can't find it, I'll write an arrangement myself, or co-arrange with the student.
+Beginning students start out with a method book, and as they progress we transition to a collaborative framework where the only "requirement" is student input.
+We choose from canonical repertoire with pieces by Bach, Telemann, Mozart, Haydn, Beethoven, Schumann, Kabalevsky, Bartok, and other big names, as well as music by contemporary pedagogical composers in classical, jazz, and pop styles.
+Students are welcome to introduce whatever music they'd like in addition to suggested pieces I find for them.
+If they have something special in mind that they'd like to play, I'm always happy to try to find it—and if I can't find it, I'll write an arrangement myself, or co-arrange it with the student.
 Whatever a student is interested in, we can find a way to make it a meaningful learning experience.